nathanlem1/GM-PHD-Tracker/README.md

 # GM-PHD-Tracker
 This code implements the paper [Occlusion-robust online multi-object visual tracking using a GM-PHD filter with CNN-based re-identification](https://www.sciencedirect.com/science/article/pii/S1047320321001814); however, we used different reid model for extracting deep appearance representations in this implementation.
+In addition to using MOT Challenge and HiEve public detections, an option to use YOLOv8 custom detections is also included.